Bug report #8619

-#1 Updated by arturo emiliano melchiori almost 7 years ago
+#1 Updated by arturo emiliano melchiori over 7 years ago

 I am having the same behaviour with QGIS 2.0.1-Dufour and GDAL version 1.10.0.
 I am trying to filter a real value single band raster with a threshold of 0.15 and the result gives all values below 0.
 It is just not considering the decimal value.

-#4 Updated by H M over 3 years ago
+#4 Updated by H M about 4 years ago

 Still an issue in 2.18.9.
 Running on Linux Mint.
 Maybe it's about decimal separators, my locale uses ',', not '.'..?
 (The formula editor tells the expression is invalid if I try to use ','.)